mannuelf/mannuelferreira.com_nextjs/_posts/git-submodules.md

 ---
 title: 'Git submodules'
 excerpt: git submodules are great, they allow you to add another repository to an existing project.
-So that you can keep your dependecies seperate and managed by separate repos.'
+So that you can keep your dependencies separate and managed by separate repos.'
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2020-01-16T05:35:07.322Z'
 author: